3 Creative DIY Projects Using a Wire Brush Drill Attachment

 Using a drill attached to a wire brush is your ultimate “life hack” to create a rustic workpiece in little to no time.

+Can be accomplished by stripping the existing paint using a drill wire brush.
 It’s no secret that paint stripping is one of the most tedious tasks in repainting projects.
-It is necessary as it is often not a good idea to repaint a surface without stripping the existing paint.
+It is necessary as it is often not a good idea to repaint a surface without properly prepping the surface by stripping the existing paint.

 A wire brush allows you to cleanly get rid of the old paint in a matter of minutes, especially when it's paired with a drill with a wire brush, as it will save you a lot of elbow grease and time.